ShirinMjr/automation-cypress-demo/README.md

 * Cypress Real Events plugin
 https://github.com/dmtrKovalenko/cypress-real-events
   * `⚡ npm install cypress-real-events`
-  * Import it in project available for all the specs `import "cypress-real-events"`
+  * Import it in project available for all the specs.
+Add this to `e2e.js` under support
+    * `import "cypress-real-events";`